A grant making initiative

 - Businesses which derive directly or indirectly more than de minimis gross revenue through the sale of products or services, or the presentation of any depictions or displays, of a sexual nature;

-- Businesses owned by employees, officers and directors of the U.S. Chamber of Commerce Foundation, American Express, National Partners (National Black Chamber of Commerce, National Business League, Walker’s Legacy, U.S. Black Chambers, Inc.), and any affiliated entities, and their respective immediate families (parents, spouse, children, siblings) or individuals residing in their household (whether or not related)
+- Businesses owned by employees, officers and directors of the U.S. Chamber of Commerce Foundation, American Express, other Coalition funders, National Partners (National Black Chamber of Commerce, National Business League, Walker’s Legacy, U.S. Black Chambers, Inc.), and any affiliated entities, and their respective immediate families (parents, spouse, children, siblings) or individuals residing in their household (whether or not related);

-Eligible business owners can express their interest on this site from September 15, 2020 to September 21, 2020.
-Two hundred and eighty business owners will be randomly selected as finalists to complete an application to be considered.
-The number of grants may fluctuate slightly each year based on available funding.
+Eligible business owners can express their interest by registering on this site during the registration period (see “How it Works” above).
+Registered business owners will be randomly selected as finalists to complete an application to be considered.
+The number of grants may fluctuate each year based on available funding.

-To express your interest, you will only need your business name, mobile number, owner contact email, business zip code, and industry.
-You will also be asked if the business is women-owned and affiliated with any of the four national partners, and how it has been impacted by the COVID-19 crisis.
-This should take under one minute to complete.
-When you submit that information does not affect your chances at being selected as a finalist, as long as it is completed before 11:59PM EDT on September 21, 2020 when the collection form will be removed.
+To express your interest and register to apply for a grant, you will only need your business contact information, owner contact email, and industry.
+You will also be asked if the business is women-owned and affiliated with any of the four national partners, and how it has been impacted by the COVID-19 crisis, among other brief questions.

 The Distressed Communities Index is an established measure of the economic well-being of U.S. communities, developed by the Economic Innovation Group, and looks at a variety of economic measures including household economics, educational attainment, job and business growth.
 Just as some businesses face higher risks than others, some communities are more vulnerable.
 This grant program is dedicated to helping Black-owned small businesses in the communities that need that help the most.